cylondata/twister2/docs/docs/examples/ml/kmeans/kmeans.md

   public static final String ITERATIONS = "iter";
 ```

-### KMeansWorkerMain
+### KMeansMain

-The entry point for the K-Means clustering algorithm is implemented in KMeansWorkerMain class.
+The entry point for the K-Means clustering algorithm is implemented in KMeansMain class.
 It
 parses the command line parameters submitted by the user for running the K-Means clustering algorithm.
-It first sets the submitted variables in the JobConfig object and put the JobConfig object into the
+It first set the submitted variables in the JobConfig object and put the JobConfig object into the
-Twister2Job Builder, set the worker class (KMeansWorker.java in this example) and submit the job.
+Twister2Job Builder, set the worker class (KMeansComputeJob.java in this example) and submit the job.

 ```java
 edu.iu.dsc.tws.examples.batch.kmeans.KMeansMain
 ```

-### KMeansWorker
+### KMeansComputeJob

 It is the main class for the K-Means clustering which consists of four main tasks namely generation
 of datapoints and centroids, partition and read the partitioned data points, partition and read the
 centroids, and perform the distance calculation between the datapoints and the centroids.
 It extends
-the TaskWorker class which has the execute() method, the execute() method first invokes the
+the IWorker class which has the execute() method that invokes the KMeansUtils class to generate the
-KMeansWorkerUtils class to generate the datapoints and the centroids in their respective filesystem
+datapoints and the centroids in their respective filesystem and their directories.
+Then, the execute()
-and their directories.
-Then, the execute() method of KMeansWorker invokes "datapointsTaskgraph",
+method of KMeansComputeJob invokes "datapointsTaskgraph", "centroidsTaskGraph", and "kmeansTaskGraph".
-"centroidsTaskGraph", and "kmeansTaskGraph".
-We will briefly discuss the functionalities of each
-task graph defined in the KMeansWorker.
+We will briefly discuss the functionalities of each task graph defined in the KMeansComputeJob.

 #### Datapoints partition and read the partitioned datapoints
 The main functionality of the first task graph is to partition the data points, convert the